PeduliTernak/CloudComputing-Node-API/README.md

 - **Status: 400 Bad Request**

-  - Phone number must start with +62 or 62
+  - Phone number must starts with 62
   - Phone number minimum length must be to 9 characters
   - Phone number maximum length must be to 15 characters